swcarpentry/good-enough-practices-in-scientific-computing/index.md

 for the version control system, even if the data itself has not changed.

 Third, any file that is specific from your execution environment should not be kept in the version control system.
-This encompass both compiled binaries and configuration files.
+This encompasses both compiled binaries and configuration files.
 The former are redundant with the source code itself and possibly not appropriate depending on the architecture and libraries installed on the execution machine.
 Depending on your user base, it might be appropriate to distribute binary packages separately.
 Configuration files are very likely to require modifications prior to running on another computer than your development machine.
-Moreover, they may contain credentials (database hosts, logins and passwords, or API keys, or licence string or files), which should never be stored in versioning systems for obvious confidentiality reasons.
+Moreover, they may contain credentials (database hosts, logins and passwords, or API keys, or license string or files), which should never be stored in versioning systems for obvious confidentiality reasons.
 A convenient option is to store configuration file templates instead.
 Such templates should be self-documented with appropriate comments so that users can